Storm (1999 film): Plot

-The film begins on August 23, 1992 with the top-secret weather experiment led by Air Force General James Roberts off the coast of Florida.
-The team uses a specially modified cargo plane to launch a special generator into the developing storm to enhance its power.
-As the plane is destroyed by a lightning strike, the control of the experiment is lost and within a few hours the storm develops into the hurricane Andrew which devastates Miami.
-The details about the experiments are buried after the disaster.
+On August 23, 1992, Air Force General James Roberts leads a top-secret weather experiment off the coast of Florida.
+They use a cargo plane to launch a generator into the developing storm to enhance its power.
+The plane is destroyed by a lightning strike and the storm develops into hurricane Andrew which devastates Miami.
+The details of the experiments are buried.

-The story then moves to 1999 where Dr. Ron Young and his assistant Dr. Brian Newmeyer perform the experiment designed to steer the path of the storm with the generator towed by a small airplane.
-While the experiment is successful, Dr. Young's flight license is revoked because of the airspace violation which nearly causes the accident.
-His boss has enough of the risky experiments and decides to fire both Dr. Young and Dr. Newmeyer.
+In 1999, Dr. Ron Young and his assistant Dr. Brian Newmeyer perform an experiment to steer the path of a storm by towing a generator behind a small airplane.
+The experiment is successful, but Young's flight license is revoked because of airspace violation nearly causing an accident.
+Young and Newmeyer are fired.

-Soon after this Ron is approached by a mysterious man named Tom Holt who knows many details of his research.
-He offers him a new job for the Zephyr Weather Dynamics based in Los Angeles.
-Though reluctant to move to L.A., Ron accepts the offering while Dr. Newmeyer decides to stay at home.
-Ron is introduced to General Roberts who has revived the weather control project and wants Ron to help him achieve the goal of developing and steering the storms and hurricanes which could be used as a covert and deniable weapon of mass destruction.
-Ron is also introduced to the remainder of the team consisting of unknown meteorologist Dr. Daniel Platt and Major Tanya Goodman who flies the C-123 transport aircraft.
-Ron finds the activities suspicious and contacts Brian to find any information about the project and the people involved in it, although he is reminded of the covert work.
-He quickly finds out that the Zephyr Weather Dynamics is a continuation of the General Roberts failed weather control project.
+Young is approached by Tom Holt, who knows of their research and offers them jobs at Zephyr Weather Dynamics in Los Angeles.
+Young accepts while Newmeyer declines.
+Young is introduced to General Roberts who has revived the weather control project, wanting to control and steer developing storms as a covert and deniable weapon of mass destruction.
+The team includes meteorologist Dr. Daniel Platt and pilot Major Tanya Goodman.
+Suspicious, Young contacts Newmeyer for information about the project, and discovers that Zephyr is a continuation of Roberts's failed weather control project.